Gary Johnson (footballer, born 1955): Bristol City

 Despite turning down an approach from Derby County in the summer of 2005, Johnson became Bristol City's target when their manager Brian Tinnion resigned that September.
 Yeovil agreed compensation terms and he became City's manager on 26 September 2005.
 Despite their lowly position of 22nd in the table, City's fortunes turned around under Johnson and a great run of form in the second half of the season saw them in play-off contention, eventually finishing ninth after a run of 55 points from 36 games.

 Johnson won the League One Manager of the Month award for April 2006.
-After an impressive 2006–07 season (including an 18 match unbeaten run), Johnson won the award again in March 2007 after successfully guiding his side to 16 points from seven games the previous month.
+After a 2006–07 season (including an 18 match unbeaten run), Johnson won the award again in March 2007 after successfully guiding his side to 16 points from seven games the previous month.
 This had set Bristol City in a good spot to contend for automatic promotion, which they sealed on 5 May 2007 with a 3–1 home win over Rotherham on the last day of the season.

 On 6 September 2007, Gary Johnson and assistant Keith Millen both signed 2 1/2-year contract extensions keeping them at the club until 2010.

-In the 2007–08 season, he kept Bristol City in the top six of the Championship for almost the entire season and in the top two for a long time; the team were the surprise package of the season.
+In the 2007–08 season, he kept Bristol City in the top six of the Championship for almost the entire season and in the top two for a long time.
 Bristol City eventually lost the play-off final to Hull City at Wembley and were not promoted to the Premiership.
 Johnson made his players stay on the pitch after the match and watch the Hull City players celebrate as a motivational experience for the next campaign.

 In the summer before the 2008–09 season, he broke the club record for a transfer fee in signing 21-year-old Nicky Maynard from Crewe Alexandra for £2.25 million.
 Bristol City's once-famous chant of 'Johnson says bounce around the ground' was inspired by Gary Johnson who was quoted to saying in an interview before a league game that he wanted the fans bouncing around.
 In September 2008, Johnson signed a new five-year contract with Bristol City, to keep him at the club until 2013.
 The club ended the season with another top ten finish and on 18 March 2010, with the club comfortably in mid table, the club issued a statement that Johnson had "left his post as manager of Bristol City by mutual consent".

 Peterborough United

 He was appointed manager of Peterborough United on a two-year contract on 6 April 2010.
 With the club lying outside the playoff positions, Johnson left Peterborough on 10 January 2011.
 The reasons are that the manager and the chairman could not agree future policy.